SEO 101: Two Fixes For Issues With Squarespace Schema Markup

 Event schema is one example.
 You may have received emails from the Google Search Console Team related to errors in your event schema.
-That means, in the Team’s words, “this means that your Events pages might not appear as rich results in Google Search.”
+That means, in the Team’s words, “that your Events pages might not appear as rich results in Google Search.”
 This is obviously a pretty important matter if you are serious about SEO and want to promote the events you are offering, which you undoubtedly do.

 Sometimes SEO problems can be difficult to track down.
 But this isn’t one of them.
 With the new Search Console, you get an Events report which shows you what issues you may have.
 Personally, I prefer to use Google’s own Structured Data Testing Tool to check out exactly what structured data Google sees for a particular page.
 In most cases, including this one, the issues will be the same, as they should be.

-As the testing tool shows for this sample Event schema from a Squarespace site, the problem lies with two missing fields: “location” and “startDate.”
+As the testing tool shows for this sample Event schema from a Squarespace site last year, the problem used to lie with two missing fields: “location” and “startDate.”

 Both of these fields are considered “required” and therefore count as “errors” rather than just “warnings” in the Structured Data Testing Tool.

-It’s a little mysterious why Squarespace wouldn’t include these rather critical fields in its Event markup.
-One hopes that at some point this will get fixed.
-In the meantime, though, it’s something you’ll want to take care of.
+It’s a little mysterious why Squarespace wouldn’t take the time to get these matters fixed properly.
+One hopes that at some point, they will.
+In the meantime, though, these are issues you’ll want to take care of.

 And there are other instances when you’ll want to override Squarespace’s implementation.
 So how to do that?

 How To Add Schema Markup To Squarespace

 There are two ways to fix the issues created by Squarespace’s native schema markup: